didats/Bugbugz/README.md

 ## BugBugz
 Open source Bug tracker app made with [Silex](http://silex.sensiolabs.org) on top of [Crud Admin Generator](https://github.com/jonseg/crud-admin-generator).
 This small app is for you who need the simplicity.
-We at [Rimbunesia](https://rimbunesia.com) currently using this small app and still in heavy development
+We at [Rimbunesia](https://rimbunesia.com) currently using this small app and this thing still in heavy development.

+## Disclaimer
+The codes is under heavy development, use at your own risk.

 ## The flow
 1. `TESTER` create a Project